IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images

-\topic{CRF and HDR estimation.} The complete information about the illumination is usually lost within the photography pipeline, where the original radiance is clipped, converted with CRF, and then quantized to a common image format.
-Estimating the HDR lighting and camera CRF enables us to edit photos and achieve realistic object insertion. \citet{debevec1997recovering} propose to take multiple photos with varying exposure levels and formulate an optimization to recover the CRF and HDR image with SVD. \citet{GrossN2004} collected and analyzed the CRF from real-world devices and proposed an empirical model of response (EMoR) as a low-dimensional CRF parameterization, enabling estimation from sparser input.
-Some previous works \cite{liu2020single, marnerides2018expandnet, yang2018image, zhang2017learning} predict HDR images with a data-driven approach by learning LDR--HDR mapping from a single image.
+\topic{CRF and HDR estimation.} The complete information about the illumination is usually lost within the photography pipeline.
+Estimating the HDR lighting and CRF enables us to edit photos and achieve realistic object insertion. \citet{debevec1997recovering} propose to take multiple photos with varying exposure levels to recover the CRF and HDR image.
+Some previous works \cite{liu2020single, marnerides2018expandnet, yang2018image, zhang2017learning} predict HDR images with a data-driven approach by learning the LDR--HDR mapping from a single image.
 However, these methods rely on HDR data for training, and the estimation is inconsistent across views and scenes.

-Another line of research targets estimating lighting parameters for realistic object insertion.
-Some work \cite{hold2017deep, hold2019deep, zhang2019all, dastjerdi2023everlight, gardner2019deep} predict HDR environment maps from single images for outdoor and indoor scenes.
-However, the environment map does not represent the indoor illumination well.
-Wang et al. \citet{wang2021learning} and FEGR \cite{WangSGHMHGCF2023} leverage physically-based rendering and optimize HDR lighting from single/multiple images but do not address inverse rendering for indoor scenes.
-We leverage physically-based rendering and multi-view cues to recover spatially varying BRDF, HDR illumination, and CRF from LDR images.
-Our method generates realistic view synthesis, relighting, and object insertion with accurate decomposition.
+To handle the HDR--LDR mapping, FIPT \cite{wu2023factorized} and RawNeRF \cite{MildeHMSB2022} assume a known gamma correction function; NeILF++ \cite{zhang2023neilf++} learn a single gamma correction parameter; HDR-NeRF \cite{HuangZFLWW2022} parameterizes tone-mapping function with an MLP.
+However, these works are designed to take HDR images or LDR with multiple exposure levels as input.
+We leverage physically-based rendering to recover spatially varying BRDF, HDR illumination, and CRF from LDR images.
+Our method generates realistic view synthesis, relighting, and object insertion.